-Our "CS" range of clay ridge tiles are produced solely by CS Coelho Da Silva, the most prestigious and dare I say it "The highest quality clay tile manufacturer" in Portugal if not the Iberian Peninsula.
+Our dry / mechanically fixed clay ridge tiles are produced by CS Coelho da Silva.
+One of the most prestigious and highest quality clay tile manufacturers in Europe.

-The full range of ridge tiles from the new Capped angle ridge tile and the Interlocking CS Plasma PL Universal ridge tiles have been designed to be fitted with a single stainless steel screw and an aluminium CE certified clip, which are included in the selling price.
+Every single CS ridge tile, ranging from the new Capped angle ridge tile and the Interlocking CS Plasma PL Universal and MR1 ridge tiles have been designed to be fitted with a single stainless steel screw and an aluminium CE certified clip, which are included in the selling price.

 Advantages for the roofer?
 Easy and super quick to install.
 Reduce fitting times by over 60%, up to 2 linear metres per minute, no bucket of mortar to drag up to the roof, no mortar runs staining the roof slate etc.....